 DebunkEU.org, VsI, is an independent technology think tank and non-governmental organization that researches disinformation and runs educational media literacy campaigns.
-DebunkEU.org provides disinformation analyses in Baltic countries and Poland, as well as in the United States and North Macedonia together with our partners.
+DebunkEU.org provides disinformation analyses in Baltic countries, Poland, Georgia and Montenegro, as well as in the United States and North Macedonia together with our partners.

 DebunkEU.org in a Nutshell